 Cherry Blossom Art from a Recycled Soda Bottle

-Pink blossoms will soon appear on trees, and the National Cherry Blossom Festival starts on March 20.
+Pink blossoms will soon appear on trees, and the National Cherry Blossom Festival starts on March 20 in Washington, D.C.
 In 1912 the city of Tokyo, Japan, gave Washington, D.C., a beautiful gift of 3,000 cherry blossom trees.
-This year celebrates the 100th anniversary of that gift.
+In 2012, we celebrated the 100th anniversary of that gift.
+But really, every year is a celebration of that gift as those trees grace us with their annual beauty and provide countless amounts of natural joy and wonderment.

 Make cherry blossom artwork with a recycled 2-liter soda bottle as a stamp!
 Here are the detailed instructions.